 Absolutely!
-Club Med has close to 80 resorts worldwide, in destinations including Europe, Asia, Africa, America or the Caribbean.
+Club Med has close to 80 resorts worldwide, in destinations including Europe, Asia, Africa, America and the Caribbean.

-Club Med specialises in all-inclusive holidays - not just your drinks and meals, but all activities are included too, so once you’re paid up, you won’t need to reach for your wallet (or ApplePay!) even once.
+Club Med specialises in all-inclusive holidays - not just your drinks and meals, but all activities are included too, so once you’re paid up, you won’t need to reach for your wallet (or ApplePay!) during your stay.

-Club Med does all different holidays, from skiing, to sun-drenched beach trips to adventure-packed watersports holidays.
-One thing you can guarantee is you won’t get bored - or go hungry.
+Club Med offers different types of holidays, from ski trips, to sun-drenched beach breaks to adventure-packed watersports holidays.
+One thing you can guarantee is you won’t get bored, or go hungry.

-Club Med is known as a family holiday destination, but if you fall in love with the atmosphere of the resorts so much you want to go without children, there are two adults only Club Med resorts, including Turkoise in Turks & Caicos and Kemer in Turkey.
+Club Med is known for their family-friendly settings , but if you fall in love with the atmosphere of the resorts so much you want to go without children, there are two adults-only Club Med resorts: Turkoise in Turks & Caicos and Kemer in Turkey.

 Other resorts have adults-only ‘zen zones’ which offer private pools, adults-only beaches and bars.
 Resorts with these include Da Balaia in Portugal, Bali in Indonesia, Opio en Provence in France, Punta Cana in Dominican Republic, Palmiye in Turkey, La Plantation d’Albion and La Pointe aux Canonniers in Mauritius.

-Yes, Club Med prices include everything, from your flight, to your transfer and everything at the resort when you get there.
+Yes, the price of a Club Med holiday includes everything, from your flight, to your transfer and everything at the resort when you get there.

 Child care is included too, which is why Club Med holidays are such a hit with families.